Chemical Exposure Monitoring

 Introduction

 Chemical exposure monitoring is the process of measuring and assessing the exposure of individuals to chemicals in the environment.
-This information can be used to protect workers, the public, and the environment from the harmful effects of chemicals.
+This information is crucial for protecting workers, the public, and the environment from the harmful effects of chemicals.

 Basic Concepts